arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                     type: integer
                   result:
                     description: |
-                      An array of result documents for the current batch.
+                      An array of result documents for the current batch (might be empty if the query has no results).
                     type: array
                     items:
                       type: ''
                   hasMore:
                     description: |
-                      A boolean indicator whether there are more results available for the cursor on the server. `false` if this is the last batch.
+                      A boolean indicator whether there are more results available for the cursor on the server.

                       Note that even if `hasMore` returns `true`, the next call might still return no documents.
-If, however, `hasMore` is `false`, then the cursor is exhausted.
-                      Once the `hasMore` attribute has a value of `false`, the client can stop.
+Once `hasMore` is `false`, the cursor is exhausted and the client can stop asking for more results.
                     type: boolean
                   count:
                     description: |